Skip to content

 • preview/download/read-text behavior.

-The project document table has an optional Review status column.
-It is hidden by default and can be enabled through Columns.
+A hundred exhibits and three case handlers?
+With the review status you see per document who assessed it and what is still outstanding.
+The project document table has an optional Review status column for this.
+It is hidden by default and can be enabled through Columns (you decide which columns the table shows).

 Review statusUse it for